raunakkk21/5G-for-everyone/5G-Masterclass.md

 <img width="600" alt="Screenshot 2023-11-08 134212" src="https://github.com/raunakkk21/5G-for-everyone/assets/143111163/0c5ff28d-6784-43ae-9263-822b7ec95fe9">

 - If one fails , UE's can recieve data from the other bearer.
-- In recieving side PDCP is responsible for discarding the duplicates and picking the  packet {selection diversity } if there is an error in any radio bearers.
+- In recieving side PDCP is responsible for discarding the duplicates and picking the  packet (selection diversity) if there is an error in any radio bearers.

 <img width="600" alt="Screenshot 2023-11-08 134613" src="https://github.com/raunakkk21/5G-for-everyone/assets/143111163/c48cee56-0049-4ed4-818b-89bf31bc3a7c">